-The sprint backlog is the list of tasks identified by the Scrum team during sprint planning.
-During sprint planning, the team selects some number of product backlog items, usually in the form of user stories, and identifies the tasks necessary to complete each user story.
+The sprint backlog is a list of tasks identified by the Scrum team to be completed during the Scrum sprint.
+During the sprint planning meeting, the team selects some number of product backlog items, usually in the form of user stories, and identifies the tasks necessary to complete each user story.
 Most teams also estimate how many hours each task will take someone on the team to complete.

-It is critical that the team selects the items and size of the sprint backlog.
-Because they are the ones committing to completing the tasks they must be the ones to choose what they are committing to.
+It's critical that the team selects the items and size of the sprint backlog.
+Because they are the people committing to completing the tasks, they must be the people to choose what they are committing to during the Scrum sprint.

-The sprint backlog is very commonly maintained as a spreadsheet but it is also possible to use your defect tracking system or any of a number of software products designed specifically for Scrum or agile.
+The sprint backlog is commonly maintained as a spreadsheet, but it is also possible to use your defect tracking system or any of a number of software products designed specifically for Scrum or agile.
 An example of a sprint backlog in a spreadsheet looks like this: